Image compression with Cool-chic¶

 I/O format¶

 Cool-chic is able to encode PPM, PNG, YUV420 & YUV 444 files.
-The naming of YUV files must comply with the following convention
+The naming of YUV files must comply with the following convention.

 --input=<videoname>_<Width>x<Height>_<framerate>p_yuv<chromasampling>_<bitdepth>b.yuv